 409.3 TUITION AMOUNT

-Full-time faculty in a benefits-eligible title and regular full-time and limited service staff members appointed or hired on or after July 1, 1997 are eligible to receive spouse tuition benefits for undergraduate courses as part of an undergraduate degree program only.
+Spouses of eligible faculty/staff who were appointed or hired on or after July 1, 1997 are eligible to receive tuition benefits for undergraduate courses as part of an undergraduate degree program only.
 The amount of the tuition benefit is 50% of the tuition and technology fees for credit courses at the University of Pennsylvania.

-Full-time faculty in a benefits-eligible title and regular full-time and limited service staff members appointed or hired into an eligible position on or before June 30, 1997 are eligible for spouse undergraduate and graduate tuition benefits.
+Spouses of eligible faculty/staff who were appointed or hired into an eligible position on or before June 30, 1997 are eligible to receive undergraduate and graduate tuition benefits.
 The amount of the benefit is 50% of the tuition and technology fees for credit courses at the University of Pennsylvania.

 If the spouse is employed in a benefits-eligible position at Penn, the faculty/staff benefit (Policy 406) supersedes the spouse/same tuition benefit, and the individual is limited to tuition benefits through Policy 406 only.

-If the spouse of a faculty/staff member receives a refund of a full or partial tuition benefit payment, s/he must return the payment to Student Financial Services and notify the tuition benefit office immediately or else the faculty/staff member will be liable.
+If the spouse of a faculty/staff member receives a refund of a full or partial tuition benefit payment, he/she must return the payment to Student Financial Services and notify Human Resources immediately or else the faculty/staff member will be liable.
 Under no circumstances can the Penn tuition benefit payment be refunded to a student.
 Failure to refund the University of Pennsylvania is in violation of the University’s tuition benefit policy and will result in the University taking appropriate actions to recapture the funds.